AdobeDocs/advertising.en/help/dsp/planner/planner-about.md

 >
 >* The [!UICONTROL Inventory Breakdown] section displays data for only private and [!UICONTROL On Demand] inventory.
 >* The estimated unique reach shown for two publishers can be overlapping.

+## The Planner View

+In the [!UICONTROL Planner] view, you can view your existing campaign strategy plans and create new ones.

+You can also edit, duplicate, export, archive, or regenerate the forecast for any plan.

 ## FAQs